Management advisory committees are statutory committees established by AFMA under section 56 of the Fisheries Administration Act 1991.

-The committees provide advice to AFMA on the preparation of management arrangements, the operation of the relevant fishery and reporting to AFMA on scientific, economic and other information on the status of fish stocks, substocks, species (target and non—target species) and the impact of fishing on the marine environment.
-This advice should be evidence—based and address biological, economic and wider ecological factors affecting the performance of the fishery.
-Committee advice assists AFMA in its role to regulate commercial fishing of Commonwealth fisheries.
+The committees provide advice to AFMA on the preparation of management arrangements, the operation of the relevant fishery and reporting to AFMA on scientific, economic and other information on the status of fish stocks, substocks, species (target and non-target species) and the impact of fishing on the marine environment.
+This advice is required to be evidence-based and address biological, economic and wider ecological factors affecting the performance of the fishery.
+Committee advice assists AFMA in its role to regulate commercial fishing in Commonwealth fisheries.

-The committee met once during 2014–15 and discussed the South Australia Offshore Constitutional Settlement arrangements out of session.
-It made recommendations to the AFMA Commission in relation to total allowable catches for quota species and future co—management arrangements for the fishery.
+The committee met once during 2015–16.
+It made recommendations to the AFMA Commission in relation to total allowable catches for quota species.
+In addition, the committee discussed research into western orange roughy stocks and future co-management arrangements for the fishery.

-The committee met once in 2014–15 and discussed the outcomes of the 2014 meeting of the Commission for the Conservation of Southern Bluefin Tuna Scientific Committee.
-This included noting the outcomes of the 2014 stock assessment.
+The committee met once in 2015–16 and discussed the outcomes of the 2015 meeting of the Commission for the Conservation of Southern Bluefin Tuna Scientific Committee.

-The committee held two face—to—face meetings in Canberra, one face—to—face meeting in Melbourne, three teleconferences and one email meeting during 2014–15.
+The committee met seven times in 2015–16.
+It held four face-to-face meetings in Canberra, one face-to-face meeting in Melbourne and

 The committee made recommendations to the AFMA Commission on total allowable catches and effort controls for the Southern and Eastern Scalefish and Shark Fishery, the Small Pelagic Fishery and the Southern Squid Jig Fishery.
 The committee also reviewed management arrangements and rebuilding strategies for several species.

-The committee held one face—to—face meeting and one teleconference during 2014–15.
-It made recommendations to the AFMA Commission on total allowable catches for Patagonian toothfish and mackerel icefish in the Heard Island and McDonald Islands Fishery and for Patagonian toothfish in the Macquarie Island Toothfish Fishery.
+The committee held two meetings in 2015–16, one in Hobart and one teleconference.
+It made recommendations to the AFMA Commission on total allowable catches for patagonian toothfish and mackerel icefish and catch limits for bycatch species in the Heard Island and McDonald Islands Fishery.
+The Committee made total allowable catch recommendations for patagonian toothfish in the Macquarie Island Toothfish Fishery.

-The committee also discussed the outcomes from the 33rd meeting of the Commission for the Conservation of Antarctic Marine Living Resources and the exploratory fisheries expression of interests for 2015–16.
+The committee also discussed the outcomes of the Commission for the Conservation of Antarctic Marine Living Resources meeting and expressions of interest for exploratory fisheries for 2016–17.